-It’s now considered as a cultural heritage of the world because it was an important cultural, political, religious and administrative center of the time.
+It’s now considered as a cultural heritage of the world because it was an important cultural, political, religious, and administrative center of the time.

-This incredible place was probably one of the main religious sanctuary for the Incan Culture.
+This incredible place was probably one of the main religious sanctuaries for the Incan Culture.
 This could also have been the palace for the Inca Pachacuteq, the ninth one.
 It’s divided between two large areas: the agrarian and the Urban.
 The first one includes a great red of artificial terraces and the second one it’s formed by diverse buildings and squares.
-Some of them are the Temple of the Sun, the Three Windows Temple, the main Temple and the Temple of the Condor.
+Some of them are the Temple of the Sun, the Three Windows Temple, the main Temple, and the Temple of the Condor.
 You can visit all of them if you go to Machu Picchu.

 There are 140 structures in the whole complex!
 And the main altitude is 2,450 above the sea level.
 However, this place is lower than Cusco and the Sacred Valley, so you won’t have to worry that much for the altitude sickness.

 In general, it’s better to avoid the rainy season for your Peru Machu Picchu tour.
 This because you can find slippery roads and even some parts of the ruins can be closed.
 This season lasts from the end of December till the mid of March.
-Then the best time to go to Machu Picchu in this season is in February, you will find less people visiting and maybe you will feel more comfortable.
+Then the best time to go to Machu Picchu in this season is in February, you will find fewer people visiting and maybe you will feel more comfortable.

 Even, you can find better prices in the hotels, restaurants and special promotions in the Train companies.
 However, the Inca Trail is closed this month and maybe you will get wet during your visit.
 The view of Wayna Picchu won’t be the best either.
 But if you’re anyway coming during those months, please take into consideration that you have to be cautious when walking in the citadel and that you have to be prepared for the rain: bring a poncho and a change of clothes if it’s possible!